 There are several good Delta credit card deals available right now.
-The Platinum and Gold SkyMiles cards are both offering big bonus miles deals.
-The Platinum SkyMiles card offers 35,000 miles and 5,000 Medallion Qualification Miles (MQMs) when you spend $1,000 in your first three months.
-The Gold card earns you 30,000 miles when you meet those same spending requirements.
+The Delta SkyMiles® Platinum American Express Card and Delta SkyMiles® Reserve American Express Card are both offering big bonus miles deals.
+The Amex Delta Platinum card offers 50,000 miles and 5,000 Medallion Qualification Miles for spending $2,000 and up to $100 statement credits for purchases at U.S restaurants in the first 3 months.

 The Delta Reserve Credit Card gives 50,000 miles and 10,000 Medallion Qualification Miles for spending $3,000 and up to $100 statement credits for purchases at U.S restaurants in the first 3 months.
 It’s worth noting that unlike regular frequent flyer miles, MQMs can’t be used to book travel.
 Instead, they go toward giving you Medallion status – Delta’s four-tiered loyalty program which provides benefits such as extra miles on purchases, waived fees, and complimentary upgrades.